2024–25 Bangladesh Championship League

 The 2024–25 Bangladesh Championship League, also known as the ABG Bashundhara Bangladesh Championship League for sponsorship reasons, was the 13th season of the Bangladesh Championship League, Bangladesh's second-tier professional football league.

 Fakirerpool Young Men's Club are the defending champions having won league title in the 2023–24 season.

 Venues

-The matches are being played at these three venues across the country.
+The matches was played at these three venues across the country.